 The Peterborough City Leadership Forum

-A gathering of leaders and influencers from within and around Peterborough drawn from across all sectors.
-We co-founded the Forum with The RSA and Athene Communications in 2012 and lead on the the curation and facilitation of a pioneering programme that nurtures members skill and capacity as leaders, while strengthening the city’s aspirations, reputation and resilience through creative and inclusive thinking and collaboration.
+A cross-sector gathering of leaders and influencers from within and around Peterborough, we co-founded the Forum with The RSA and Athene Communications in 2012.
+We lead on the curation and facilitation of a pioneering programme that nurtures members’ skill and capacity as leaders, while strengthening the city’s aspirations, reputation and resilience through creative and inclusive thinking and collaboration.

 Artful Ways of Working

-A long term residency with Bates Wells – a law firm with B Corporation Status.
-We act as creative catalysts to support and enhance the culture and environment within the firm, with a particular focus on embedding and bringing to life the newly articulated purpose and values.
+A long term residency with Bates Wells – a progressive City law firm with B Corporation Status.
+We acted as creative catalysts to support and enhance the culture and environment within the firm, with a particular focus on embedding and bringing to life its newly articulated purpose and values.

 Artful Ways of Leading

 A bespoke leadership development programme for Shakespeare’s Globe.
-It combines our signature approach to professional development through creative practice with peer mentoring and speaker inputs to deliver an inspirational programme.
-Off-site visits, tool-up sessions and group learning explore both key aspects of leadership and are invoked in a responsive way to support the organisation’s emerging story.
+It combined our signature approach to professional development through creative practice with peer mentoring and speaker inputs to deliver an inspirational process.
+Off-site visits, tool-up sessions and group learning explored key aspects of leadership and were invoked in a responsive way to support the organisation’s emerging story.

-A two year place-making programme for Arts Council England and Canterbury Festival exploring cultural capacity building in Kent.
-We partnered with Workers of Art and designed and facilitated a journey involving over 30 organisations and independent artists across sectors to explore and experiment around what it might really mean to prosper in the region.
-It has had lasting impact and a wide range of new initiatives have drawn funding and provided sustainability to aspects of community and cultural capacity building in the region.
+A two year place-making programme for Arts Council England with Canterbury Festival, building cultural capacity in Kent.
+We partnered with Workers of Art and designed a journey involving over 30 organisations and independent artists across sectors to explore what it might really mean and take to prosper together in the region.

 - “Participants’ experience from this work leaves them with fabulous learning that continues (and gets mentioned) long after the participants have completed the course!”
 Leader, European Director’s programme, Global Accountancy Firm